m13253/pdflens-mcp/README.md

 3. Locate the program file at `./target/release/pdflens-mcp`.

-4. On your MCP client, add this MCP server.
+4. Add this MCP server to your MCP client of choice.

     1. If your MCP client supports `mcp.json`: